MauricioValentinoDev/MauricioValentinoDev/README.md

 🎓 Economics @ FEA-USP
 📊 Fixed Income | Equity Research | Macro Research
 💻 Python | R | Data Analysis
-🌱 I’m currently learning about enterprise competition and business.
-📫 How to reach me: mauriciovalentino1999@gmail.com
+🌱 I’m currently learning about enterprise competition and business 📫 How to reach me: mauriciovalentino1999@gmail.com
-😄 Pronouns: He/His
-⚡ Fun fact: I love paying volleyball (setter) and won high school chess championship 3 out of 3 times.
+⚡ Fun fact: I love playing volleyball (setter) and won high school chess championship 3 out of 3 times.
 <!--
 **MauricioValentinoDev/MauricioValentinoDev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.